 - Chekhov's Gun: His theft of the sword of Bifröst is what initially prevents Hela's evil from spreading past Asgard.

 - Composite Character: Has some elements of Balder from the comics.

 - Cool Helmet: It's gold and horned!

-- Cool Old Guy: The same generation as Odin and scary cool.
+- Cool Old Guy: He's of the same generation as Odin, and is scary cool.

 - Cool Sword: His sword can control the Bifröst bridge.

 - Deadpan Snarker:Thor: Sometimes merriment is a greater burden than battle.

 Heimdall: Then you are doing one of them incorrectly.

 - The Dreaded: He stands alone between Asgard and the other eight realms.
 There's a reason the Warriors Three are terrified he might find out they're plotting to subvert Loki's rule.